peppy/peppy.github.io/_posts/2018/12/2018-12-27-enjoying-osu-with-others.md

 “timeshift” brings multiplayer rooms that can run over a longer period of time and involve large numbers of players.
 The room owner will be able to set the specifications for the room, along with a duration.
 During this specified time range, players will be able to join the room and compete in a localised leaderboard instance.

-Think of it as synchronous multiplayer.
+Think of it as asynchronous multiplayer.

 ![](https://puu.sh/CnJOf/36eb861a4e.png)